hafeezkhan909/Distribution-Shift-Lane-Perception/README.md

 * Per-run target shift stats + detection decisions.
 * Summary TPR (True Positive Rate) for each statistical test.

+## Acknowledgements

+We would like to extend our sincere gratitude to the authors of the paper *[Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift](https://arxiv.org/abs/1810.11953)* for their foundational research.
+Thank you for your excellent work and for making your resources open to the community!

+This repository serves as a PyTorch implementation of their original framework ([view their official GitHub repository here](https://github.com/steverab/failing-loudly)).
+We have additionally built on top of their methodology, adapting and extending the pipeline to primarily study distribution shift in the specific context of lane perception datasets.

+---

 ## Other Scripts

 ### Autoencoder Training Script: `models/train.py`